ViaBeans/Allframe/README.md

 # Allframe

-A Discord Bot which can serve information about weapons and characters in the game Warframe using simple commands from a PostgreSQL database
+A Discord Bot which can serve information about various types of frogs

 ### To-Do (Bot and Server):

 - [ ] Make a PostgreSQL Database
-- [ ] Scrape Wiki for information and add to DB
+- [ ] Scrape Frog Encyclopedia? for information and add to DB

 - [ ] Get a Template Discord Bot (Using Discord.js)
 - [ ] Start simple requests in the form of text messages